clk-project/clk/doc/use_cases/README.md

 If you don't want to use the clk command line tool, you can [roll your own](rolling_your_own.md).

 Some commands might need to use secret, [here is how](dealing_with_secrets.md) we implement that.

+This example of an [ethereum local environment dev tool](ethereum_local_environment_dev_tool.md) shows how to plug clk commands as parameters in other commands.